colegleason/r-topics/README.md

 #How to use:#

+Check out the submodules:

+    git submodule init
+    git submodule update

 Start a server using:

     python -m SimpleHTTPServer 8888

-then open your browser and head to [http://localhost:8888/index.html](http://localhost:8888/index.html)
+Then open your browser and head to [http://localhost:8888/index.html](http://localhost:8888/index.html)